arungudelli/angularjswiki/content/en/fontawesome/csscontentcode.md

 If you are starting a new project then it's fine.

-When font awesome icons project started people are using already other existing icons.
+When font awesome icons project started people are using other existing icons.

 Think about an existing project where icons are displayed using other class names.